How To Set Up Google My Business

 In the first section, you are required to insert the name of your business.
 I have chosen to set up a business for NanoSTIX Putra Heights, as that is the area my business is located in.

-If you see that your business have been claimed by others, do follow the steps given to recover your account.
+If you see that your business has been claimed by others, do follow the steps given to recover your account.

 Step 3 – Location Settings